maplibre/maplibre.github.io/content/news/2023-06-23-maplibre-newsletter-june-2023/index.md

 - After adding the render tests to the coverage report, we are now at [79% coverage](https://app.codecov.io/github/maplibre/maplibre-native).
 - Birk Skyum contributed various PRs.

+## MapLibre GL JS

+### Version 3

+As with our best release yet of v3 you find the separate post [here](https://maplibre.org/news/2023-05-23-maplibre-gl-js-v3/).
+Worth noting with v3.1 is that a WebGL1 fallback was added to accomodate users without WebGL2 support: [#2653](https://github.com/maplibre/maplibre-gl-js/issues/2653)

 ## Martin

 Martin, a blazingly fast tile server that supports generating and serving vector tiles on the fly from large PostGIS databases, PMTiles, and MBTile files has released v0.8.7.
 What's new?